4 Trips To Take In Retirement

 3. Sicily

-This island just off Italy’s toe is another exciting locations.
+This island just off Italy’s toe is another exciting location.
 Many Italian-Americans trace their roots to Sicily as a result of migrations that occurred in the late 1800s and early 1900s.

-Palermo, Sicily’s capital, is a lively city with colorful outdoor markets, spectacular cathedrals, and delectable street foods, including fried rice balls, called arancini.
+Palermo, Sicily’s capital, is a lively city with colorful outdoor markets, spectacular cathedrals, and delectable street foods, including arancini (fried rice balls).
 Enjoy them with Sicilian wines, many from vineyards near Mt.
 Etna, Sicily’s active volcano.

 Miles of gorgeous coast and beaches, impressive architecture, delicious fresh seafood, and friendly people are just a few reasons to visit Sicily.
 Travel between cities can be managed by train, bus, car, or private driver.